amadeus/python-impact/README.md

 # Python Impact Web Server

+**THIS PROJECT IS NO LONGER MAINTAINED.
+I WON'T BE ABLE TO FIX ANY ISSUES YOU MIGHT HAVE**

 A simple self contained web server for ImpactJS that allows you to run both the game and weltmeister (level editor) without the need for Apache.